New 'National Single Curriculum' to provide career opportunities to Madrassa students: Shafqat

 Highlighting another achievement, hailed at international level, he said the government launched its key initiative of Teleschool on April 7, as the schools were closed in mid of March.

-The Teleschool project was providing benefit to around seven to eight million students across the country, he mentioned.
+The Teleschool project is providing benefit to around seven to eight million students across the country, he mentioned.

 The distance education was on in the past but its need emerged alarmingly during the coronavirus, he said and informed that an institution regarding distance education system had also been established in the education ministry keeping in view the future needs.